ItsEthra/egui-notify/.github/pull_request_template.md

 * Keep your PR:s small and focused.
 * The PR title is what ends up in the changelog, so make it descriptive!
 * If applicable, add a screenshot or gif.
-* If it is a non-trivial addition, consider adding a demo for it to `egui_demo_lib`, or a new example.
 * Do NOT open PR:s from your `master` branch, as that makes it hard for maintainers to test and add commits to your PR.
 * Remember to run `cargo fmt` and `cargo clippy`.
 * Open the PR as a draft until you have self-reviewed it and run `./scripts/check.sh`.